 This technique will optimize your presentation to be concise while keeping your audience engaged.

-7. Incorporate activities
+7. Incorporate Engaging Activities

 At times, a training session might involve tens of people, some of which might not be familiar with each other.
-Training sessions are all about a dual-relationship, a collaboration between the organizer and the attendees.
+Training sessions are all about a dual relationship, a collaboration between the organizer and the attendees.
 That’s where games come in.

 One of our favorite ice-breakers is to split the group you are working with into smaller groups of four or five.
 In these smaller groups, participants can work together to find ten things that they have in common with every person in the group.
 Establishing what people have in common allows individuals to bond over their similarities, leading to a more relaxed and conducive learning environment.